California is a state that evokes images of creativity, innovation, and natural beauty.

 So don’t miss out on the chance to explore these incredible landmarks and learn a bit about California’s past.

-36. Riding the Ferris wheel on Santa Monica Pier
+36. Ferris wheel on Santa Monica Pier

 Take a trip to the Santa Monica Pier and experience the magic of this iconic destination.